webuild-consortium/webuild-github-policies/docs/01-github-policies-and-guidelines.md

 ### 1.3 Document Purpose

-This document establishes the comprehensive policies and guidelines for using GitHub within the WEBUILD consortium.
+This document establishes comprehensive policies and guidelines for using GitHub within the WEBUILD consortium.
 It ensures:

 - Consistent practices across all Work Packages
 - Secure and compliant repository management
 - Effective collaboration among partners